ayushidalmia/ayushidalmia.github.io/_pages/index.md

 permalink: /
 ---

-Ayushi Dalmia is working as a research engineer at IBM Research.
+Ayushi Dalmia is working as a software engineer at IBM Research.

-Currently, she is working in building innovative solutions for the problem of natural language querying of knowledge bases.
+Currently, she is working in building innovative solutions for the problem of natural language querying of structured data.

 Prior to this she was designing and implementing solutions for the retail industry, more specifically in the domain of fashion.
 While working in the [AI for Fashion](https://cognitivefashion.github.io/) project she focused on building machines to bridge the gap between online and offline shopping experience.

-Over the past few years, she has developed interests in the fields of machine learning, natural language processing, and network analysis while working on a diverse set of problems in the domain of retail and natural language querying.
+Over the past few years, she has developed interests in the fields of natural language processing, machine learning, deep learning and network analysis while working on a diverse set of problems in the domain of retail and natural language querying.
 Her detailed resume can be found [here](https://drive.google.com/open?id=1Q0PDz9WztQTw3AZ6FTB6RF6ObqxnbzVJ).

 education and career
 --------------------

-- **IBM Research, India:**  July 2016 - Present
+- **Software Engineer - IBM Research, India:**  July 2016 - Present
 - **MS by Research, IIIT Hyderabad:** July 2013 - July 2016
 - **Bachelor's in Computer Science and Engineering, Heritage Institute of Technology:** July 2009 - July 2013
 - **CNeRG, IIT Kharagpur:** Summer 2012